 - Ghostly Goals: It seems that Frederick has come back from the dead to haunt his wife.
 Subverted as it is part of his scheme to get rid of her.But you're not going to live to enjoy it!

 - Hand Gagging: Jonas grabs Nora from behind, clamping a hand over her mouth and warning her that she doesn't belong here and should come with him.

 - Haunted House: Well, it's on a haunted hill.
 What do you expect?
 Though in the end it's left up to debate if the house truly is haunted, or if it was just an elaborate hoax.

 - Haunted House Historian: Pritchard, who just can't stop talking about all the hideous murders that have happened, and how the ghosts are going to kill everyone before morning.

-- Hollywood Acid: Doesn't eat at bone or for that matter, strings.
+- Hollywood Acid: Doesn't eat at bone or the winery container it's stored in.
+Or for that matter, strings.

 - Implied Love Interest: Lance and Nora.
 He saves her several times, keeps her secret, and when he goes to look for a way out he says he'll come back for her if he finds one.
 She's very concerned when he gets locked in the basement, and even after she accuses him of not believing her she begs him to get her out.
 They also happen to have adjoining rooms.

 - Informed Attribute: We're informed at the beginning of the film that Ruth is a gambler.
 Are we shown anything of the sort?
 Nope.

 - It Was Here, I Swear!: Happens to Nora a lot.
 When Lance finally sees one of the severed heads that she insisted was there, he just grabs it by the hair and brings it with him to show everyone.